 In response to the unprecedented COVID-19 pandemic, the Ontario government passed a regulation that changed some Employment Standards Act, 2000 (“ESA”) rules during the “COVID-19 period.”
 The COVID-19 period defined in the regulation was scheduled to end on September 4, 2020.
-But the Ontario government has now extended the Infectious Disease Emergency Leave regulation to January 2, 2021.
+But the government has now extended the Infectious Disease Emergency Leave in Ontario to January 2, 2021.

 During the new COVID-19 period from March 1, 2020, to January 2, 2021, a non-unionized employee whose employer has temporarily reduced or eliminated their hours of work for reasons related to COVID-19 is: